c0brr/restaurant-voting/README.md

 ![Java](https://img.shields.io/badge/Java-21-blue)
 ![Spring Boot](https://img.shields.io/badge/Spring_Boot-3.4.5-green)

 RESTful API for deciding where to have lunch.
 The project is implemented on Spring Boot using JPA, Spring Security and Swagger.

 ## 🔧 Technical requirement:

-Build a voting system for deciding where to have lunch.
+A voting system for deciding where to have lunch.

 - 2 types of users: admin and regular users
 - Admin can input a restaurant, and it's lunch menu of the day (2-5 items usually, just a dish name and price)
 - Menu changes each day (admins do the updates)
 - Users can vote for a restaurant they want to have lunch at today
 - Only one vote counted per user
 - If user votes again the same day:
     - If it is before 11:00 we assume that he changed his mind
     - If it is after 11:00 then it is too late, vote can't be changed
 - Each restaurant provides a new menu each day

 ## ⚙️ Technologies:

 - **Language**: Java 21
 - **Framework**: Spring Boot 3.4.5
 - **Data base**: H2